The A to Z of words, terms and phrases used within the fenestration industry.

 A. The improved performance of modern sealed units results in the heat being retained within the building more efficiently therefore the external pane is cooler.
 When the temperature during the night falls and in the warmer seasons warms up, condensation is noticeable on the outside.
 In brief, this is nothing to worry about, it is a good sign that the sealed unit is working efficiently.

-Glazed and panelled walling used in large buildings, often several storeys high.
+Glazed and panelled walling is used in large buildings, often several storeys high.

 A secure locking system for modern doors.